 A Cutting-Edge Campus in Historic St. Augustine

 The oldest European-founded city in the United States, St. Augustine is a gem of old-world charms and modern style.
 Explore picturesque beaches, then head downtown to check out museums, bistros, and wineries.
 In class, you’ll practice hands-on OT skills in USAHS’ Center for Innovative Clinical Practice, which includes simulated clinic, home, and work environments.
 Learn detailed anatomy with a state-of-the-art Anatomage Table and practice creating adaptive tools with our 3D printer.
-For more than two decades, USAHS has built a network of relationships in Florida healthcare, all to the benefit of students ready to begin their careers here and beyond.
+For more than two decades, USAHS has built a network of relationships in Florida healthcare, all to the benefit of students ready to begin their occupational therapy practice here and beyond.

 Miami: International Opportunity and Vibrancy

 Miami: International Opportunity and VibrancyFrom its vibrant nightlife to its rich international culture, Miami is a stimulating place to be.
 Take a study break on a white-sand beach, and improve your Spanish language skills—highly valuable in the U.S. healthcare industry.
 On the USAHS campus, located in Coral Gables, you’ll have access to cutting-edge resources like driving simulators, teletherapy robots, a 3D scanner and printer, and so much more.
-Miami is a hub for healthcare, so you can explore a wide array of opportunities after graduation, making the city a prime location for launching your studies and career.
+Miami is a hub for healthcare and health professions, so you can explore a wide array of opportunities after graduation, making the city a prime location for launching your studies and career.

 Admissions Requirements